z0rr0/hashq/README.md

 	// some fields
 }
 // CanClose can return always true if it isn't needed
-// it only skip used elements without locks. func (con *Connection) CanClose() bool {...}
+// it is only to skip used elements without locks. func (con *Connection) CanClose() bool {...}
 // Close should contain all needed locks/unlocks. func (con *Connection) Close() {...}